Swimming pools on school property

 A requirement of the Health and Physical Education Curriculum is that all school students are given the opportunity to learn fundamental aquatic skills by the end of Year 6.

-Health and safety essentials
+Health and safety who is responsible?

-Under the Health and Safety Code of Practice, boards must ensure the health and safety of everyone using the pool with the board’s permission.
+Boards must ensure the health and safety of everyone using the pool with the board’s permission.
 This includes after school use by the school community.

 Note: Outside school hours the board could still be held liable in court for harm to unauthorised pool users so boards are advised to have good security systems in place.